rjwaters147/Rsync-DataManager/README.md

 # Rsync DataManager

-This script synchronizes files between a local machine and a remote server using Rsync.
+This script synchronizes files between a local system and a remote system using Rsync.
 It supports both push (local to remote) and pull (remote to local) operations, and allows for incremental or full replication.
 Users can customize Rsync behavior through user-defined flags for maximum flexibility.

 ## Features

-- Synchronizes files between local and remote machines.
+- Synchronizes files between local and remote systems.
 - Supports incremental and full replication modes.
 - Can push files from local to remote or pull files from remote to local.
 - Logs replication activities.